jjustinyyang/cse15l-lab-reports/report4/lab-report-4.md

 ---
 First, I use `git status` to see what are the changes to the folders I cloned (modification in `ListExamples.java` and new class files for the all the `.java` compiling).
 They are in red texts.

-Next, I only want to push the changes inside `ListExamples.java`, so I will only add that file.
-Similar to checking only the box for it if it is web version GitHub: `git add ListExamples.java`.
+Next, I only want to push the changes inside `ListExamples.java`, so I will only add that file (similar to checking only the box for it if it is web version GitHub). `git add List<tab>` again, `<tab>` to autocomplete the whole file name `ListExamples.java`.

 Now `ListExamples.java` is in green when I do `git status` again, meaning it is ready to push.

 Then, I can commit the changes, can be known as saving what is going to be ready to push: `git commit -m "modified"`, with a "modified" message.

 Finally, `git push`, pushing the changes back to my GitHub account.

+note: `git status` steps can be skipped if confident to save time, do it can make sure you add the files you want.

 ![Image](commit_push1.png)